Seeed-Studio/wiki-documents/docs/3D-Gesture-Tracking-Shield-for-Raspberry-Pi-MGC3130.md

  *
 ```

-* Position X/Y/Z: Lower left corner is X=0, Y=0.
+* **Position X/Y/Z**: Lower left corner is X=0, Y=0.
 Z is the height.
 Max is 65535.
-* Gesture: Wave your hands over the module, you can see the wave direction as West to East, East to West, South to North and North to South.
+* **Gesture**: Wave your hands over the module, you can see the wave direction as West to East, East to West, South to North and North to South.
-* Airwheel：The number will increase with clockwise direction and reduce with counterclockwise direction.
+* **Airwheel**：The number will increase with clockwise direction and reduce with counterclockwise direction.
 It will have some delay on the display.
-* Touch electrode: Put your finger on the specific area, you will get Center, East, West, South and North.
+* **Touch electrode**: Put your finger on the specific area, you will get Center, East, West, South and North.
-* Tap electrode: Tap your finger on the specific area, you will get Center, East, West, South and North.
+* **Tap electrode**: Tap your finger on the specific area, you will get Center, East, West, South and North.
-* Double Tap electrode: Double Tap your finger on the specific area, you will get Center, East, West, South and North.
+* **Double Tap electrode**: Double Tap your finger on the specific area, you will get Center, East, West, South and North.

 ## Resources